 Organization (Juror) and Justice and Court Reporters Association (Jucra).

-The National Press Club of the Philippines lashed out at the advisory for
+The National Press Club of the

 its “chilling effect” on the press and curtailing press freedom.